PullRequestTimeout/dirt-surfer/documentation.md

 - "West"

 "trail-type" refers to the style of mountain bike riding that the trail primarily focuses on and returns one of the following values:
-- "XC" is cross-country
+- "XC" is cross-country.
-- "Flow" is more speed focused, often including smoother trail and jumps
+- "Flow" is more speed focused, often including smoother trail and jumps.
-- "Tech" is slower paced, often steeper, and involves technical features
+- "Tech" is slower paced, often steeper, and involves technical features.
+- "AM" is all-mountain, and contains elements of all riding types.
+- "Climb" is primarily uphill use only.

 An example trail object is as follows: